lf-edge/ekuiper/docs/en_US/CONTRIBUTING.md

 The promotion contributions include but not limit to:

-- Integrate of eKuiepr to your open source project
+- Integrate of eKuiper to your open source project
 - Organize workshops or meetups about the project
 - Answer questions about the project on issues, slack or maillist
 - Write tutorials for how project can be used